felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* None.
 * *Improvements*
 	* Includes the Schema JSON-LD created by the Yoast SEO Ho-To and FAQ editor blocks into the main webpage Schema markup.
-	* Added support for Schema scripts / blocks in Schema CreativeWork webpage content (Article, BlogPosting, etc.) added as a Schema "hasPart" property (Pro version).
+	* Added support for Schema scripts / blocks in Schema CreativeWork webpage content (Article, BlogPosting, etc.) added as a "hasPart" or "mentions" property (Pro version).
 * *Bugfixes*
 	* None.
 * *Developer Notes*